Old School Shaving with a Double Edge-Razor

 When shaving with a DE razor, the angle is important.
 When you first place the razor to your cheek, the handle should be perpendicular to the floor (when the razor first touches the face, the edge of the head, not the blade, should be in contact with the face).

 Raise the handle, so the blade comes in contact with your face at about a 30-degree angle.
 This is the optimal position to ensure a clean shave with as little irritation as possible.

 After your shave, rinse the face with a splash of cool and pat dry with a towel.
-Apply a quality after-shave balm like Truefitt & Hill’s Ultimate Comfort Aftershave Balm to moisturize the skin and promote healing.
-Finally, you’ll want to rinse your shaving brush and hang it with the bristles facing down to allow the brush to dry and prevent water from collecting in the handle and softening the glue that holds the bristles together.
+Apply a quality after-shave balm-like Truefitt & Hill’s Ultimate Comfort Aftershave Balm to moisturize the skin and promote healing.
+Finally, you’ll want to rinse your shaving brush and hang it with the bristles facing down to allow the brush to dry and prevent water from collecting in the handle and soften the glue that holds the bristles together.

 Doing this will ensure years of use from your badger shaving brush.

 Now that you know the tools and technique give the traditional wet shave with a double-edge razor a try.
 Shaving this way will take a bit more time in the morning, but it’s a ritual that requires you to slow down, enjoy the fragrance of the shaving cream, and start your day off at a relaxed pace.
 Couldn’t we all stand to slow down and enjoy the little pleasures in life once in a while?